Kfar Glikson: History

-The village was established on 23 May 1939 by Jewish immigrants from Romania as a tower and stockade settlement.
-It was named after Moshe Glickson, editor of Haaretz newspaper between 1922 and 1937.
+The kibbutz was established on 23 May 1939 by Jewish immigrants from Romania as a tower and stockade settlement.
+It was named after Moshe Glickson, editor of Haaretz newspaper between 1922 and 1937, who died on the day of the kibbutz' establishment.

 The economy of Kfar Glickson is based on agriculture (field crops, dairy farm), a handicrafts industry and rural tourism.
 Omega, located in Kfar Glikson, manufactures paints and modelling dough for children.